 Fundamenally the cost of a safari and gorilla trekking in Uganda and Rwanda is what it is.

 There are no easy ways to save money.
 You either want to do it and pay those prices, or you decide on a different bucket list dream.

 - Or entice a second couple so that a private safari is at its most affordable.
 Prices continue to drop until 5 people.

 - Look at coming in the second half of June, October or early Deecember.
 This is a 15% to 20% saving for 3 of our tours

 A gorilla trekking safari is one of the most magical safari experiences that you are likely to have.
 Don’t let the price put you off!
 If you combine this with the myriad other attractions of these beautiful countries, you will have one of the most memorable safaris in Africa.

 I hope this helps!

-‘What does a Gorilla safari in Rwanda or Uganda cost” is written by Cedarberg Africa
+‘What does a Gorilla trekking safari cost in Rwanda or Uganda” is written by Cedarberg Africa

 Cedarberg Africa is a specialist tour operator for Southern and East Africa.
 We focus on upmarket tailormade safaris for discerning and inquiring people.
 Several of us have visited Rwanda and so we can chat to you about a possible trip from personal experience, weighing up the different options, to plan a trip that is just right for you.